-Figure 28 - Ride Height Mechanism
+Figure 32 - Ride Height Mechanism

-h.
-If the ride height is incorrect it can be adjusted by changing the length of the linkage rod of the ride height control valve.
+- g.
+Ride height is defined as the distance from the suspension mounting surface (bottom of trailer frame) to the centre of the axle tube.
+Since there is no way to measure to the centre of the axle, simply measure to the top of the axle tube and then add half the diameter of the tube.
+All Grain Trailers use 5 3/4" diameter axles, therefore, add 2 7/8" to the tape measured distance to arrive at your actual ride height.
+See Figure 31. - If the ride height is incorrect it can be adjusted by changing the length of the linkage rod of the ride height control valve.
 This rod connects the arm on the valve to the trailing arm of the suspension.
 Disconnect the linkage rod from the arm of the valve.
-By hand, raise the arm to increase ride height or lower the arm to decrease it.
+By hand, raise the arm to increase ride height lower the arm to decrease it.
 Allow sufficient time for the valve to stabilize at the new setting and then re-measure the ride height.
-Repeat this step until the desired ride height is achieved.
+Repeat this step until the desired 14" ride height is achieved.
+See Figure 32.